MaastrichtU-IDS/workshop-ci/_episodes/02-setup-git-repo.md

 ## Repository permissions

-GitHub diffferentiates between 5 different types of access:
+GitHub differentiates between 5 different types of access:
 - **Read** - for users who only need to view or discuss the code.
 - **Triage** - Allows users to do minor administrative tasks such as modifying issues and requesting reviews.
 - **Write** - Allows users to push code to the repository and setup GitHub actions.